Middlewich

-Middlewich lies at the confluence of three rivers, the Dane, Croco and Wheelock.
-Three canals also pass through the town, the Shropshire Union, Trent and Mersey, and the Wardle Canal, as well as three major roads, the A533, A54 and A530; Middlewich also has good motorway links to the nearby cities of Manchester and Liverpool.
-The town's population has doubled since 1970 despite a reduction in the number of manufacturing jobs in salt and textile manufacturing, suggesting that many of the new residents live in Middlewich for reasons other than local employment.
+Middlewich lies at the confluence of three rivers: the Dane, Croco and Wheelock.
+Three canals also pass through the town: the Shropshire Union, Trent & Mersey and the Wardle Canal.
+The town has three major roads: the A533, A54 and A530; there are also good motorway links to the nearby cities of Manchester and Liverpool.
+The town's population has doubled since 1970, despite a reduction in the number of manufacturing jobs in salt and textile manufacturing.

-Since 1990 there have been initiatives to increase the volume of tourism into the town, through events such as the annual folk and boat festival, the Roman and Norman festivals, and regular farmers' markets.
+Since 1990, there have been initiatives to increase the volume of tourism into the town, through events such as the annual folk and boat festival, the Roman and Norman festivals, and regular farmers' markets.

-In 2014, it was rated one of the most attractive postcode areas to live in England.

 History

 In the Domesday Book Middlewich is spelt "Mildestvich"; the termination wic or wyc in Old English refers to a settlement, village or dwelling.
 It is also supposed that "wich" or "wych" refers to a salt town, with Middlewich being the middle town between Northwich and Nantwich.

 Middlewich was founded by the Romans, who gave it the name Salinae because of its surrounding salt deposits.
-It became one of the major Roman sites for salt production, an activity that was centred on the township of Kinderton, about a quarter of a mile north of the present-day parish church of St. Michael and All Angels.
+It became one of the major Roman sites for salt production, an activity that was centred on the township of Kinderton, about a quarter of a mile north of the present-day parish church of St Michael and All Angels.
 It has been suggested that pre-Roman salt production also occurred in the same area, but there is no supporting archaeological evidence.
 Whittaker's History of Manchester claims that the Iron Age Cornovii made Kinderton their capital, but it is more likely that the Cornovii inhabited Kinderton for its salt-making potential.
 There was once thought to have been a medieval castle at Kinderton, but that is now thought to have been unlikely.